Q: How is your school accredited?

 Q: Is there diversity on campus?

-A: Yes, Charlotte Christian School admits students of any race, color, national and ethnic origin and offers to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
-Charlotte Christian School does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational programs, admissions policies, scholarship and financial aid programs, and athletic and other school administered programs.
+A: Charlotte Christian School admits students of any race, color, national and ethnic origin and offers to all the rights, privileges, programs, and activities generally accorded or made available to students at the school.
+Charlotte Christian School does not discriminate on the basis of race, color, national and ethnic origin in administration of its educational programs, admissions policies, financial aid programs, and athletic and other school administered programs.
 As an independent Christian school, our families are members of more than 130 different Christian churches.
 Our financial aid program allows us to expand our economic diversity.

 Q: Do you have a hot lunch program?